BlissChapman/WarGames/README.md

 We would like to understand how the economics of an environment influence the emergence of cooperation and conflict in multi-agent multi-goal interaction.

 Why?
-1) Understanding the conditions in which a system degenerates (i.e. reaches a state where it's impossible for agents to achieve their goals) allows us to optimize the processes that guide development of human systems.
+1) Understanding the conditions in which a system degenerates (i.e. reaches a state where it's impossible for agents to achieve their goals), allows us to optimize the processes that guide development of human systems.
-2) Understanding the nature of cooperation and conflict through study of mechanical information processing systems (i.e. computers) allows us to gain further insight into how humans became human and builds a foundation for analysis of extraterrestrial life.
+2) Understanding the nature of cooperation and conflict through study of mechanical information processing systems (i.e. computers), yields insights into the beginnings of human society and builds a foundation for analysis of extraterrestrial life.

 ## Problem Formulation
-We propose the use of state of the art deep reinforcement learning techniques as a model of behavior for a rational agent acting with limited information about the environment (including the other agents).
+We propose the use of state of the art reinforcement learning techniques as a model of behavior for a rational agent acting with limited information about the environment (including the other agents).
 We then design environments and models of agents with various properties and apply classical statistical simulation techniques to study the resulting interaction.

 ## Experiments
 1) **Shoot Out** - Agent A and Agent B live in a nxn grid world with a single overlapping path to a goal state.
 Agent A and Agent B can either 1) stay still 2) move in any of the 4 cardinal directions or 3)'attack' in any of the 4 cardinal directions.
 There is only room for one agent in the goal square.
 Will Agent A and Agent B learn to attack one another to maximize their own reward?